pachyderm/pachyderm/doc/examples/word_count/README.md

 Now let's create the Map pipeline.
 ```
-# Again, we assume you're running this from the root of this repo:
+# Again, we assume you're running this from the root of this example:
-$ pachctl create-pipeline -f doc/examples/word_count/mapPipeline.json
+$ pachctl create-pipeline -f mapPipeline.json
 ```

 As soon as you create this pipeline, it will start processing data from `scraper`.
 For each web page the map.go code processes, it writes a file a file for each encountered word whose filename is the word, and whose content is the number of occurrences.
 If multiple workers write to the same file, the content is concatenated.
 As an example, the file `morning` might look like this: